• Home

 Presenter: Sean LaFortune, Wipfli

-Room Location: TBD
+Room Location: Emerald B

 Entrepreneurs start their businesses for a variety of reasons, but no matter one’s background or purpose, every entrepreneur has the same goal – to run a successful business.
 No successful business is without its challenges, however, which is why owners often find themselves in need of support as they seek out tools to support future growth or the sale of a valuable business.